Patents in Africa

 Our clients rely on our multi-disciplinary expertise and experience in handling patent matters across all technical areas and industries.

-We cover pre-filing advice and patentability searches; drafting patent specifications; filing and prosecuting patent applications, providing advice in relation to patenting strategies; and providing validity and infringement opinions.
+We cover patents in Africa pre-filing advice and patentability searches; drafting patent specifications; filing and prosecuting patent applications, providing advice in relation to patenting strategies; and providing validity and infringement opinions.
 We also assist patent owners in managing their international patent portfolios.

 In addition, we specialise in enforcement, revocation and restoration; transfer of ownership; licensing; and technology-based transactional matters.